Nebulosity

 - and the numerous IDAS LPS series which can be found here.

-Neodymium Glass Filters
+Neodymium Filters

-Some filters are made with Neodymium (also Neodynium) glass having a light-blue appearance.
+Some filters are made with Neodymium (or Neodynium) glass having a light-blue appearance.
 This type of filter transmits large portions of the spectrum providing selective blocking for a small area in the yellow without significantly reducing the desired nebula emission lines.
 The selectively blocked area includes the yellow 577/579 nm pair of mercury lines and the 589 nm sodium band (or pair of lines in the case of low-pressure sodium).

 Neodynium transmission-vs-Stock-&-Modded transmission